-Karaga SHS teachers flee after burning students’ phones
+Karaga SHS Teachers flee after burning students’ phones

 The teachers went scattered into the ‘safe havens’ after the students attacked them for setting ablaze their seized mobile phones.

-A student who pleaded anonymity said teachers seized about 300 phones in a two-day search at their hostels.
+A student who pleaded anonymity said teachers sized about 300 phones in a two-day search at their hostels.

 According to the source, students had presupposed the teachers would return the phones on break sessions only for them to bring out the devices and set fire to them in the full glare of the students.